kenaryn/memoranda/clojure_memorandum.md

 8. Focus on your program's tab and push Shift + F10

 *Nota Bene*:
-- select `Build/Rebuild project`
+- Select `Build/Rebuild project`
-- then click `File/Invalidate Caches/Invalidate and Restart` to ensure that the `deps.edn` file is properly regenerated and the project's context actually reloaded.
+- Then click `File/Invalidate Caches/Invalidate and Restart` to ensure that the `deps.edn` file is properly regenerated and the project's context actually reloaded.
 - Finally, run `rm -rf ~/.m2/repository/org/clojure` to delete cached Clojure JAR